-Postgame blitz | NFL | Journal Gazette
+Postgame Blitz | NFL | Journal Gazette

 Receiving

-Terry McLaurin, Washington, had six catches for 123 yards and two touchdowns.
+Mike Williams, Chargers, caught eight passes for 165 yards and two touchdowns.

-Stefon Diggs, Bills, had seven receptions for 114 yards in a 40-0 win over Houston.
+Kyle Pitts, Falcons, had nine receptions for 119 yards and his first NFL TD.

-DJ Moore, Panthers, had eight receptions for 113 yards and two touchdowns.
+Antonio Brown and Mike Evans, Buccaneers, each caught two touchdown passes.
+Brown also became the fastest NFL player to 900 career catches.

 Special teams